 Can I use a blender instead of food processor to make this pesto?

 Yes!
 However, you may find it easier to add up to 1/2 cup of water to get things running smoother.
 The resulting pesto will be a bit thinner, but it’s still perfect to use on pasta.

-Do I have to boil the kale leaves?
-Can I just use fresh kale leaves in this pesto recipe?
+Can I skip boiling and use fresh kale leaves in this pesto recipe?

 Sure!
 The color of your pesto may be a bit less bright, but the flavor will be the same.

-I don’t like nutritional yeast – can I skip it in this pesto recipe?
+Can I skip nutritional yeast in this pesto recipe?